BEEP: Exchange types

-Flow Control
+Flow control

-BEEP supports sequence frames (SEQ) to implement flow control at channel level.
+BEEP supports sequence frames (SEQ) to implement flow control at the channel level.
 Sequence frames are defined in RFC 3081 section 3.3.

-The Transmission Control Protocol (TCP) defines a sequence mechanism on transport layer level and supports flow control related to the connection.
-Flow control on channel level in BEEP is needed to ensure no channel or big message monopolizes the entire connection.
-To that extend sequence frames are used to support quality of service (QoS) and to avoid starvation and deadlock.
+The Transmission Control Protocol (TCP) defines a sequence mechanism on the transport layer level and supports flow control related to the connection.

+BEEP needs flow control on the channel level to make sure no channel or big message monopolizes the connection.
+To that end, sequence frames are used to support quality of service (QoS) and to avoid starvation and deadlock.